MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **ModelId** - A unique identifier indicating which model was the basis for the consent or notice shown to the user

-- **ModelType** - The type of message being shown to the user, e.g., Consent, Notice, etc.
+- **ModelType** - The type of message being shown to the user.
+For example, Consent, Notice, etc.

 - **ModelVersion** - Data indicating which version of a consent or notice was presented to the user